-Table 5.
+Table 8.
 11-pt average for different target word frequency list location for 4000+ target words (WSJ database).

 After we found the optimal target word location, we want to know how many target words are enough.
-Table 6 shows the average of 11-pt average for different numbers of target words (all using offset 0).
-Surprisingly, 4000+ target words give the best performance, with the added benefit of dramatically lower computation demands since creating the similarity matrix is $O(N_t^2)$ where N_t is the number of target words.
-We interpret this result to mean that adding lower frequency words to the target list adds more noise than value.
+Table 9 shows the average of 11-pt average for different numbers of target words (all using offset 0).
+Surprisingly, 4000+ target words give the best performance, with the added benefit of dramatically lower computation demands since creating the similarity matrix is $O(N_t^2)$ where $N_t$ is the number of target words.